Shortrope/19-days-of-docker/Chap2.WorkingWithContainers.md

     docker container prune

 ## Building images from Containers
-After make changes to a container run
+After making changes to a container, check the differences by running

     docker diff id|name